 A power supply unit (PSU) connects to the audio device and converts high voltage AC to low voltage DC.
 Noise pass through the PSU partially and enters into the low voltage line (DC).

 The power supply unit is also a noise source itself.
-So there are need to separate external noise (from AC input) and prevent the PSU from delivering ‘hum’.
+So there is a need to separate external noise (from AC input) and prevent the PSU from delivering ‘hum’.
 Further, the cumulative noise can enter either the digital or analog circuit path through the internal DC power buses.
 So digital paths can also be a noise source as well as analog.

 When an audio signal enters the analog path, this part can also affect the low voltage line.
 Because transistor/tube switching causes currency changes, that may cause power bus voltage changes.
 Therefore, a power supply system is a complex function with several noise sources and feedback.

-Total noise in a low voltage power line (including external AC noise) affects audio output.
+Total noise in a low voltage power line (including external AC noise) affects the audio output.
 So, first, we must check the noise spectrum and level at the analog output of the audio device.

 - impulse protection,